espocrm/documentation/docs/administration/oidc.md

 EspoCRM supports authentication over OIDC protocol.
 A user can log in to multiple systems (your business uses) with a single account.
 In other words, users can authenticate to Espo with identity providers that support OpenID Connect.

+!!! note
-Note: EspoCRM is not supported to be used as an identity provider.
+    EspoCRM cannot be used as an identity provider.
+This article is about configuring EspoCRM to use a 3rd party identity provider for authentication.

 Additional features: